 Stretcher Carrier

 The most obvious solution is to use what was trialled in the tweets above.
-Although rather specialised, litter/stretcher wheel kits are available from a number of manufacturers such as Ferno, Flamor and Cascade Rescue, and have the benefit of rugged simplicity.
+Although rather specialised, litter/stretcher wheel kits are available from manufacturers such as Ferno, Flamor and Cascade Rescue, and have the benefit of rugged simplicity.

 They are compact, lightweight and can be used for both casualties and general stores, some have a single wheel, others two.